Mighty Max (toyline): Into The Battle Zone

-A large number of 'Into The Battle Zone' sets were scheduled for release in 1996; however, they were cancelled while they werein the prototype phase.
+A large number of 'Into The Battle Zone' sets were scheduled for release in 1996, but they were cancelled while they were in the prototype phase.
 Due to the development that had already occurred, some relatively complete prototype models were in fact created; they were featured in the 1996 SKU List.
 The Warmonger and Doom Battle Fortresses in particular even appear in an officially released poster, and a number of prototype models have been found in the hands of collectors and merchants, suggesting these were far closer to release than the others which for the most part remain elusive.

-Bold text below denotes a set for which at least one prototype model is known to currently exist, whereas italic text denotes a set which does not have an actual picture within the SKU List - suggesting that they did not even make it to the prototype phase.
+Bold text below denotes a set for which at least one prototype model is known to currently exist, whereas italic text denotes a set which does not have an actual picture within the SKU List, suggesting that they did not even make it to the prototype phase.
 All the other sets in the list do have actual photos of prototypes featured within the SKU List, but it is unclear whether these models actually exist today.